Walter Richard Cassels

 About the author

-Born on September 4, 1826, Walter Richard Cassels was an English poet and theological critic.
-He is most closely associated with Supernatural Religion (1874), a controversial work that questioned the historical reliability of miracles and the traditional authorship of parts of the New Testament.
+Born in London on September 4, 1826, Walter Richard Cassels was an English poet and theological critic.
+He is most often remembered as the author of Supernatural Religion (1874), a widely discussed work that examined the historical basis of Christian belief and helped make his name known to Victorian readers.